 We love the book Snowmen at Christmas, which we read yesterday as the first book in this year’s picture book advent calendar.
-We decided it would be fun to make some polymer clay snowman ornaments inspired by the book!
+These polymer clay snowman ornaments seemed like the perfect craft for this book!
 We pulled out the book and the kids got to work.

 Polymer Clay Snowman Ornaments

 - Acrylic roller (makes the clay much easier to work with)

 - Glaze (optional, but makes the final product more durable in addition to providing a nice finish)

 - Something to use to hang your ornament.
 I just discovered screw eyes pin findings, which would be ideal.
 We used the eyes from a package of hooks and eyes (nice and white); jump lock rings or earring hooks would also work.

 Polymer clay is a lot of fun to work with!
 You can also do this activity with Crayola’s model magic, which I recommend for younger kids and especially if you want to make larger ornaments (polymer clay gets heavy quickly; model magic is very light weight).

 A Winter Craft for All Ages

 My kids LOVE polymer clay and they are big fans of this book, so they were super excited about this activity!
 We set the book and supplies out on the table and they got to work.